arnold on Feb 24, 2019

 With Google Ads I almost never use existing pages on websites to run my Google Ads campaigns.
 I always create landing pages that are specifically created for each campaign or group.
 Even when I am working with a full-fledged website I still create landing pages that run in the background (with no links to them from the website).

-Our next step is to put our Ads into our Google Ads Account by setting up a Campaign and our first Ad Group.
+Now that I have all my basic information ready for Google Ads my next step is to put this info into my Google Ads Account by setting up a Campaign and our first Ad Group.

 Please visit the following link to continue: